 She does not let even a slight minimization of their omnipotent technology slide; she goes out of her way to correct an offhand comment.
-Given that the CEO of YouTube is committed to centering the power of the "very scientific advanced technology" behind the recommendation algorithm, it is striking to note that the Rabbit Hole hypothesis has led many anti-tech activists to say the same thing.
+Given that the CEO of YouTube is committed to centering the power of the "very scientific advanced technology" behind the recommendation algorithm, it is striking to note that the rabbit hole hypothesis has led many anti-tech activists to say the same thing.

 The story of Facebook's ad targeting is similar.
-Facebook is deeply, deeply committed to the narrative that their data allow advertisers to generate larger effects by micro-targeting specific demographics or even people.
+Facebook is deeply, deeply committed to the fact that their data allows advertisers to generate larger effects by targeting their ads.
 Many criticisms of Facebook take this premise for granted, usually in the service of calling for government intervention as the only sufficient counterforce.